 Physical Therapy

-What does a physical therapy do?
+What does physical therapy do?
 Physical therapy is a type of rehabilitation therapy that aims to help patients improve their physical abilities, including their strength, flexibility, mobility, and balance.
-Rehabilitation counselors help people to develop individualized treatment plans that address their specific needs and goals.
+Rehabilitation counselors help people develop individualized treatment plans that address their needs and goals.
 Treatment may include therapeutic exercises, manual therapy, electrical stimulation, heat therapy, and other techniques.

 Occupational Therapy